 Meanwhile, as mentioned, a lot of us had learned to play the guitar.

-In May 1969, two sixth formers, Pat Gatland and Michael Knight – both still with relatively short hair at that time – managed to get permission to hold an evening Folk Concert.
+The origins of the Prices ‘Folk’ Concert tradition are difficult to pin down because for all those involved it was a very long time ago.
+However, sometime in 1968 (probably) two sixth formers, Pat Gatland and Michael Knight – still with relatively short hair – managed to get permission to hold an evening Folk Concert.
 Presumably they had the help of one or other of the younger teachers.
-Certainly Mr Thomas (Physics) was involved as he had a spot playing the classical harp.
-Also, by that time guitars and folk-style songs were even being heard in church ( Kumbaya, Shalom chevarim) – which must have helped.
+By that time, guitars and folk-style songs were even being heard in church ( Kumbaya, Shalom chevarim) – which must have helped.
 Everything was acoustic of course and the songs were both traditional and modern – but folk.
 There were even girl performers in the persons of Kathy Russell and a friend.
+Other concerts followed in May 1969 and December 1969 – both of which I attended.
+Among the performers, I recall Pat Gatland, Paul Hawes and Kathy Russell.
+The material remained acoustic and folky – although it seems there may also have been a rendition of the song ‘Cocaine’. . .

-The next concert was in February 1970.
-By this time Pat and all had moved on and the responsibility for keeping the ‘tradition’ going had been taken up by Chris Bard (Prices Head Boy, or soon to become so) assisted musically by Dave Cummins (Pricean) and Martin (Tink) Wood (former Pricean).
+The next event was in February 1970.
+By this time Paul and Pat had moved on and the responsibility for keeping the ‘tradition’ going had been taken up by Chris Bard (Prices Head Boy, or soon to become so) assisted musically by Dave Cummins (Pricean) and Martin (Tink) Wood (former Pricean).

 Here’s what happened: in January 1970, Chris and Co began to hire (or possibly just occupy) the Funtley Village Hall on Saturday afternoons in order to create and rehearse for a forthcoming event at Prices which was to be called The Light Show.
 In addition to serious rehearsal there was also general music, general hanging out and a pool table.
 Chris was good enough to give me a game of pool and wiped me out in about 60 seconds.
-Others present included Andy Vores, Nick Manley, Bob Askew, Nick Kahn, Chris Giles and Lindsey and Carole-Jayne Bird – but there were many others.
 When it came to the show itself, my important role was to assist on the lights.

-Meanwhile, the Saturday afternoon gatherings continued after the show and culminated on April 25th 1970 in an ‘event’ billed as TWEADIFARG (more music and hanging out as I recall).
-This was an acronym for The West End and District Folk Arts Revival Group, so perhaps the whole series of gatherings had been under that banner ?
+Meanwhile, the Saturday afternoon gatherings continued after the show and culminated on April 25th 1970 in an ‘event’ billed as TWEADIFARG ( The West End and District Folk Arts Revival Group), more music and hanging-out as I recall.

-Another Prices concert/show took place on 6th November 1970.
+Another Prices concert/show/review took place on 6th November 1970.
 Dave, Tink and Andy played, but that’s all I can discover.
 There was then another Chris and Co event on the 10th and 11th December 1970 called Something to Remember.
 Music, poetry, sketches, surrealism.
 Dave, Tink, Andy and John Cameron played as Gigolo.
-I believe I did the lights again.
+I believe I may have done the lights again.

 The acoustic tradition had also continued throughout these shows and one of the acoustic performers was Dick Hubbard, an English Teacher at Prices.
 He sang traditional ballads such as the beautiful ‘Geordie’ – while playing the guitar.
-It was also he who reported to us Mr Poyner’s opinion of the guitar.
+(It was also he who reported to us Mr Poyner’s opinion of the aforesaid instrument).

 Another performer was Nick Manley.
 He had become well known for a entertaining us with an anti-war song of the time and another involving Adam and Eve and a snake.
 At one or other of the concerts he was forced by audience demand to sing them again.
 Unfortunately, on this occasion, Mr Poyner happened to be listening at the back. “ I was suspended” says Nick “for singing the Fish Cheer/Fixing to Die Rag and The One Eyed Trouser Snake.
 I don’t know which song caused the most offence.”